calnix/stakingPro/Documentation/ContractExplanations.md

 [!!!]: confirm that _udpateVaultsAndAccounts() is failing after endtime. consider a removed check?

-## 6. Updating NFT_MULTIPLIER
+## 6. Updating NFT_MULTIPLIER (pause, update, unpause)

 Process:

-1. call `pause()`: closes all the books; update indexes to NOW; then pauses contract.
+1. call `updateDistributionsAndPause()`: updates all distribution indexes, then pauses contract.
+2. call `updateAllVaultAccounts()`: updates all vault indexes
-2. update NFT multiplier: `updateNftMultiplier()`
+3. update NFT multiplier: `updateNftMultiplier()`
-3. recalculate boostedBalance: `updateBoostedBalances()`
+4. recalculate boostedBalance: `updateBoostedBalances(bytes32[] calldata vaultIds)`
-4. call `unpause()`: unpauses contract.
+5. call `unpause()`: unpauses contract.

-During this process, no one should be able to call any functions, including `unstakeAll`.
-Cos if a user unstakes, boosted balances could be incorrectly calculated and updated.
+We will need to call `updateBoostedBalances()` multiple times for all vaults that have been updated.
+During this process, user functions are disabled, as calling them during this process will result in incorrect calculations.

+E.g. an unstake() could slip in btw `updateBoostedBalances()` calls and wreck havoc on calculations.

-Easier, to lockdown the contract, update, verify that the updated totalBoosted global values tally with the expected values.
+Hence, lock the contract, update, verify that the updated totalBoosted global values tally with the expected values.
-Else, end the contract and redeploy.
+If verification fails, end the contract and redeploy.

+When all the vaults have been updated to use the latest `NFT_MULTIPLIER` value, `totalBoostedStakedTokens` and `totalBoostedRealmPoints` should match up.
+This serves as a sanity check to ensure that the multiplier is updated correctly, as well as the vaults are updated correctly.

+Note: `_updateDistributionIndex` returns if paused.
+This prevents multiple updates to distribution indexes during `updateAllVaultAccounts()`.

-## 7. How to end stakingPro and/or migrate to a new stakingPro contract
+## 7. How to end stakingPro and/or migrate to a new stakingPro contract (endTime)

 Set endTime global variable.
 Users will be able to call: `unstakeAll` and `claimRewards` after endTime.

 It is not possible to nest `claimRewards` within `unstakeAll`, as `claimRewards` operates on a per-distribution basis.
 Hence, 2 functions are needed.

-## 8. Emergency Exit
+## 8. Emergency Exit (whenPaused, Frozen)

 Assuming black swan event, we can call `emergencyExit` to allow users to exit.
 Function is callable by anyone, but only after the contract has been paused and frozen.

-1. pause() -> only unstake
-2. freeze() -> cannot unpause
-3. emergencyExit() -> only unstake

-After pausing, users can only call `unstakeAll` and `claimRewards`.
-However, once **frozen**, users can no longer call `unstakeAll` or `claimRewards`.

-They can only call `emergencyExit` to recover their tokens.
+1. pause(): all user fns are disabled
+2. freeze(): cannot unpause; only emergencyExit() can be called
+3. emergencyExit(): exfil all principal assets

 ```solidity
 emergencyExit(bytes32[] calldata vaultIds, address onBehalfOf)